NotTo60/NotTo60/docs/Architecture.md

 A fully automated daily trivia system with leaderboards, points, and streak bonuses.
 Users answer trivia questions via GitHub issues, and the system automatically processes answers, calculates points, and updates the README.

+---

+**Recent Updates:**
+- Daily facts are now fetched only from the uselessfacts API (random facts); all other sources have been removed.
+- The system tries at least twice to fetch a unique fact for the day; if all attempts return a duplicate, it falls back to a local list of unused facts.
+- Leaderboard now excludes users with zero answers; only users who have answered at least once are shown.
+- Usernames are validated as UUIDs; only valid UUIDs are processed for the leaderboard.
+- README.md and the database are passed as artifacts between workflow jobs to ensure consistency across steps.

+---

 ## 🏗️ System Architecture

 ### **Core Components**